mapsync/grayson-advisory/src/pages/blog/2020-04-09-hand-sanitizer-donation.md

   Thank you to James Bevins, of KY Division of Water for distributing the sanitizer.
 ---
 Thank you Buffalo Trace Distillery of Frankfort, Ky for making and donating hand sanitizer for Kentucky utility companies.
-Thank you to James Bevins, of KY Division of Water for distributing the sanitizer for our water and sewer plants.
+Thank you to James Bevins, of KY Division of Water for distributing the sanitizer for our water and sewer plants. #TeamKentucky